T. J. Rushing

-Terrall Brent "T. J." Rushing (born June 8, 1983) is an American football coach and former player who currently serves as defensive backs coach at Texas A&M University.
+Terrall Brent "T. J." Rushing (born June 8, 1983) is an American football coach and former player who is currently a special assistant to the head coach at Auburn University.
 As a player, he played as a cornerback and return specialist.
-He was drafted by the Indianapolis Colts of the National Football League in the seventh round of the 2006 NFL Draft, and played four seasons with the team.
+He was selected by the Indianapolis Colts of the National Football League (NFL) in the seventh round of the 2006 NFL draft.
+He played four seasons with the team.
 He won a Super Bowl with Indianapolis, when the Colts defeated the Chicago Bears in Super Bowl XLI.
 He played college football at Stanford.

-Early years
+Early life

 Rushing attended Pauls Valley High School in Pauls Valley, Oklahoma and was a letterman in football, basketball, and track.

-Stanford career
+College career

 Rushing finished his Stanford career as one of the top three kick returners in school history with 1409 yards.
 He was named First Team All Pac-10 for his work on special teams during his junior year.
 Rushing had three career touchdowns on kickoff returns, including both the first and last return of his senior season.